1j01/snakeshift/README.md

 Click on a cell to move to it.

+NOTE: KEYBOARD IS NEEDED FOR SOME CONTROLS CURRENTLY.

 ### Gamepad

 Use the left stick to point in the direction you want to move, and then press A to move to the highlighted cell.